 Under what circumstances may the Federal Reserve conduct agency MBS coupon swaps?

-Would agency MBS dollar roll or coupon swap transactions reduce the amount of total outright agency MBS purchases?
+Would agency MBS dollar roll or coupon swap transactions change the total size of the Federal Reserve’s agency MBS holdings?

 How will the Desk communicate operation results?